fuxingloh/contented/README.md

 ### Just Another SSG?

-**This is not a static site generator.** This is a markdown processor workflow with a built-in static site generator.
+**This is not a static site generator.** This is a prose processor workflow with a built-in static site generator.
 The outcome we're trying to achieve is this [@contentedjs/contented-example/dist](https://www.jsdelivr.com/package/npm/@contentedjs/contented-example)